CompAndSave/hugo-decap-ci/content/posts/home-office-essentials-how-to-make-work-a-sanctuary.md

 ---
 title: "Home Office Essentials: How to Make Work a Sanctuary"
 date: 2018-04-22T19:00:25.000Z
+authors: Stephanie Figy
 slug: home-office-essentials-how-to-make-work-a-sanctuary
+featured_image: /blog/images/archive/2018/04/homeprinter.jpg
 description: "Home Office Essentials: How to Make Work a Sanctuary"
-featured_image: /blog/images/archive/2018/04/homeprinter.jpg
-authors: Stephanie Figy
-tags: [Home Office,tips,work,Home Printer,organization,remote working]
+tags:
+  - Home Office
+  - tips
+  - work
+  - Home Printer
+  - organization
+  - remote working
 ---
 Whether you are a full-time freelancer pumping out [work emails](http://blog.comboink.local/how-to-write-work-emails-the-dos-and-donts/) 9-5, hustling on the side, or pursuing creative passions, the home office serves as a sanctuary.
 A place where you don't have to consider the dishes or the laundry; you aren't tempted to take a nap or turn on Netflix… at least that's the goal.
 If you are planning to carve out a space that's all your own or simply spruce up your existing space, gather inspiration from the following home office essentials.

 # Home Office Essentials Checklist